-Paul Leary, Mark Dunlop, Michael Halsey and Peter Shirreffs were members of the Board throughout the period.
+Paul Leary, Mark Dunlop and Peter Shirreffs were members of the Board throughout the year.
+Michael Halsey resigned his position as Board's member on 31 July 2018 and Amy Taylor was appointed on 18 September 2018.

 Results

 The Statement of Comprehensive Income of the Board for the year is set out in detail on page 7.